Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 • Late nights

-• Anger or suppressed emotions
+• Emotional stress or suppressed anger

 Can tea or coffee on empty stomach cause acidity?